-Semester - IV Core Specialization - B: Secondary Education Paper - XXI-B EDN - 21-B Secondary Education in India - Status, Issues and Concerns
+Semester - IV Core Special - B: Secondary Education Paper - XXI-B EDN - 21-B Secondary Education in India - Status, Issues and Concerns

-Theory Credits / week: 4 +1 Internal Assessment: 30 Marks External Assessment: 70 Total marks: 100
+TheoryCredits / week: 4 +1Internal Assessment: 30 MarksExternal Assessment: 70Total marks: 100

-- The student teachers will be able to: - 1. understand the context of secondary education - 2. understand the concept, objectives, rationale and context of secondary education - 3.
+- 1. understand the context of secondary education - 2. understand the concept, objectives, rationale and context of secondary education - 3.
 Learns the challenges and extent of success of Universal Elementary - 4.
 Education (UEE) and their influence on secondary education - 5. discuss the development of Secondary education in India since independence - 6. reflect on the relevance of strategies and programmes of RMSA..